Cancer treatment decisions: 5 steps to help you decide

 You've just been diagnosed with cancer.
-Your mind is reeling.
+Your mind is reeling and you feel overwhelmed.
 And now your doctor wants you to sort through cancer treatment options and help decide on a plan.

 But how do you decide on a cancer treatment plan?
 Here are five steps to guide you in becoming a partner with your doctor in determining and guiding your cancer treatment.

 Step 1: Set your ground rules

 Before exploring treatment options, establish some ground rules.
 You'll be more comfortable with any cancer treatment decisions you make if you:

 Decide how much you want to know.
 While most people want to know exactly what their treatment is and their survival chances, others don't.
 If you don't want to know all the details, let your doctor know.

 Make sure you let your doctor know if you want someone else who might be able to help you during this difficult time to hear the news.
 Bring that person with you to your appointments.